veritas-sot/miniApps/docs/miniApps/kobold.rst

                               used log handler
         --uuid UUID           database logger uuid
         --config CONFIG       updater config file
+        --debug-veritas       enable veritas debug logging

 Options for all commands
 ************************

-You can set the loglevel, loghandler and the UUID for all the commands.
+You can set the loglevel, loghandler, the UUID for all the commands.
+If you want to see debug messages of the veritas lib add --debug-veritas at the beginning.

 The syntax is:

 .. code-block:: shell

-    >>> ./kobold --loglevel debug {update,export,transform} ....
+    >>> ./kobold --loglevel debug [--debug-veritas] {update,export,transform} ....

-You must therefore write these three parameters at **the beginning** of the command.
+You must write these three parameters at **the beginning** of the command.

 Exporter
 ********